-The underwriters propose to offer the shares of class A common stock to the public at the public offering price set forth on the cover of this prospectus.
-The underwriters may offer the shares of class A common stock to securities dealers at the public offering price less a concession not in excess of \$ per share.
-The underwriters may allow, and the dealers may reallow, a discount not in excess of \$ per share to other dealers.
-If all of the shares are not sold at the public offering price, the underwriters may change the offering price and other selling terms.
+The underwriters initially will offer the shares to the public at the price specified on the cover page of this prospectus.
+The underwriters may allow a concession of not more than \$ per share to selected dealers.
+The underwriters may also allow, and those dealers may re-allow, a concession of not more than \$ per share to some other dealers.
+If all the shares are not sold at the public offering price, the underwriters may change the public offering price and the other selling terms.
+The class A common stock is offered subject to a number of conditions, including: